10th grader advances to National HS Finals Rodeo

 From Staff Reports

-Dylan Ouzts, a tenth grade student at The Brook Hill School, has earned a position on the Texas National High School rodeo team.
-He will compete in the Saddle Bronc competition July 16 through July 22 in Gillette, Wyoming during the 75th annual National High School Finals Rodeo.
+Dylan Ouzts, a tenth grade student at The Brook Hill School, has earned a position on the Texas National High School rodeo team and will compete in the Saddle Bronc competition July 16 through July 22 in Gillette, Wyoming during the 75th annual National High School Finals Rodeo.

 This rodeo features more than 1,700 contestants from 44 states, five Canadian Provinces, Australia, Mexico, and New Zealand, making it the world’s largest rodeo.
 In addition to competing for more than $150,000 in prizes and over $150,000 in added money, NHSFR contestants will also be competing for more than $375,000 in college scholarships and the chance to be named an NHSFR World Champion.